Wilderness Access Trail (Permit Always Required)

 Recommended Season: Spring to Fall

 Hydration Packs help Outdoor enthusiasts stay hydrated without having to carry a water bottle. and give the hiker hours of hydration.
-You can find the best outdoor gear & clothing at Mountain Gear you can also find just about anything you need for your next hiking or camping trip.
+You can find a wide variety of hydration packs at Amazon.com that will suit the need of almost every hiker and outdoor enthusiast.

 The San Jacinto mountains offer about 275 miles of trails that are varied enough to appeal to the novice yet are sufficiently challenging for the advanced hiker.